Skip to Content

 Your local guide will lead you on a 6.5-kilometer (4-mile) route, stopping at some of the city’s most popular markets, such as Central Seafood Market, La Vega Central, and the Tirso Molina Market.
 While the tour doesn’t include food, the guide knows the best vendors to take you to, so you can eat some traditional Chilean food in the market.
 This is also helpful if your Spanish is lacking, and they will make sure you get a fair price!

 I love that this tour is only 3 hours, so it’s easy to fit into your busy schedule.
-It’s $43 USD including your bike, helmet, the guide, and they even throw in a snack!
+Plus, everything is included—your bike, helmet, the guide, and they even throw in a snack!

 Where to Stay in Santiago, Chile